casulemarc/front-end-projects/snap-landing-page/ReadMe.md

 ## Acknowledgments

-This project is for junior developers who are interested in uping their front ends skills.
+This project is for junior developers who are interested in upping their front ends skills.
 Credit to front end mentor for providing this project for free.